Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III)

-Because of space limitations, details behind routine (but lengthy) computations involved in the proofs are omitted.
-They can be found in \cite{Sanfelice-Praly.III-long}, along with \startmodif a significant amount of material not referred to in this paper.
+Because of space limitations, details behind routine (but \startmodif sometimes \stopmodif lengthy) computations involved in the proofs are omitted.
+They can be found in \cite{Sanfelice-Praly.III-long}, along with additional material not referred to in this paper.

-As the reader may have already realized, the \stopmodif results in this paper require the knowledge of well established concepts and results from Riemannian geometry, in particular, on Riemannian submersions \startmodif and on optimization on Riemannian manifolds.
-References \cite{Vilms,Nore,Garcia-Kupeli,Udriste.94} \stopmodif have been useful to us on this topic.
+\startmodif The reading of this paper requires the knowledge of well established concepts and results from Riemannian geometry, in particular, on Riemannian submersions and on optimization on Riemannian manifolds. \cite{Vilms,Nore,Garcia-Kupeli,Udriste.94} are relevant references on such topics. \stopmodif

-As a difference to our previous work, coordinates play a significant role in the \startmodif solution we have found to design a Riemannian metric $\bfP$ satisfying Condition A3.
-Our first step is to introduce our notation involving coordinates and related basic assumptions. \stopmodif \startarchive See also the glossary in Appendix \ref{sec:Glossary}. \stoparchive
+As a difference to our previous work, coordinates play a significant role in the solution we have found to design a Riemannian metric $\bfP$ satisfying Condition A3.
+Our first step is to introduce our notation involving coordinates and related basic assumptions. \startarchive See also the glossary in Appendix \ref{sec:Glossary}. \stoparchive